 Loans to Franchisees.
 Franchisee loan balances consist of term loans made primarily to finance the purchase of franchises and revolving lines of credit primarily for the purpose of funding working capital needs.
-As of April 30, 2021 and 2020, loans with a principal balance of \$0.1 million and \$0.2 million, respectively, were more than 90 days past due.
-We had no loans to franchisees on non-accrual status as of April 30, 2021 or 2020.
+As of June 30, 2022, June 30, 2021, and April 30, 2021 loans with a principal balance more than 90 days past due, or on non-accrual status, are not material.